jayarerita/obsidian-ai-text-formatter/README.md

 - **Reformat selected text to Notes**: Direct formatting to structured notes
 - **Reformat selected text to Prose**: Direct formatting to flowing prose
 - **Reformat selected text to To-Do List**: Direct formatting to actionable tasks
+- **Reformat selected text to custom format**: Format with your custom prompt

 ### Context Menu Options